Simple-Laboratory/.github/profile/Technical.md

 As a member of the technical team supporting the Technical Founder/CTO, your primary goal will be to develop and implement the company's technical strategy, with a focus on AI and machine learning.
 You'll work closely with the Technical Founder/CTO and other technical team members to ensure that the company's app, website, and software programs are developed to meet the needs of its target audience.

 ### Personality Traits:

-As a member of the technical team, you should be highly skilled in software development and engineering, with a deep understanding of AI and machine learning.
+As a member of the technical team, you should be highly skilled in software development and engineering, with a deep understanding of front-end and back-end technologies.
 You should be detail-oriented, analytical, and have a passion for problem-solving.
 You'll also need to be a good communicator, able to collaborate effectively with other team members and stakeholders, and able to work well under pressure.

 ### Responsibilities:
 As a member of the technical team, your responsibilities will include:

-- Developing and implementing the company's technical strategy, with a focus on AI and machine learning
+- Developing and implementing the company's technical strategy, including the use of front-end and back-end technologies, data analytics related to product strategy, and incorporating AI and machine learning where appropriate
-- Collaborating with other technical team members to ensure that the company's app, website, and software programs are developed to meet the needs of its target audience
+- Collaborating with other teams, including the Creative and Wellness teams, to ensure that the company's app, website, and software programs are developed to meet the needs of its target audience
-- Conducting research and staying up-to-date with the latest developments in AI and machine learning
+- Conducting research and staying up-to-date with the latest developments in software development and engineering, as well as AI and machine learning
 - Creating and maintaining technical documentation, such as user manuals and technical specifications
 - Troubleshooting technical issues and providing support to other team members as needed
-- Developing and maintaining relationships with external partners, such as vendors and contractors
+- Developing and maintaining relationships with other teams to facilitate collaboration and effective communication across departments
-- Staying up-to-date with the latest trends and developments in the industry and sharing this knowledge with other team members
+- Staying up-to-date with the latest trends and developments in the industry and sharing this knowledge with other team members.

 # Getting started with our Technical Team